testifysec/witness-run-action/docs/BOOLEAN_PARAM_HANDLING.md

 ### Implementation Details

 For known boolean parameters (e.g., `install-only`, `skip-validate`, `debug`):
-- Convert to uppercase `TRUE` or `FALSE` format to comply with YAML 1.2 Core Schema
+- Convert to lowercase `true` or `false` format for GoReleaser and similar actions
 - Apply this normalization for both regular and input-prefixed parameters

 For other boolean-like parameters: